-- hold qualifications which would allow them entry into higher education in their home countries (for example, A-levels or equivalent)
+- Hold qualifications which would allow you entry into higher education in your home country (for example, A-levels or equivalent for UK residents)

-- be able to speak English at a native-speaking level (C2 level on the CEFR or IELTS score of 8.5 or above)
+- Be able to speak English at a native level (C2 level on the CEFR or IELTS score of 8.5 or above for non native speakers)

-Level of competence in spoken and written English: While entry to the GET Academy’s TEFL (Trinity CertTESOL) Program requires applicants to speak English at a native-level, further assessment of each candidates competence in spoken and written English is conducted via three methods.
-The first method is assessment of the appropriate structuring, formatting and completion of the candidates initial application, including use of spelling and punctuation.
-The second method is assessment of the candidate’s ability to respond to questions, follow prompts and convey opinions and facts during the first and second interviews.
-The third method is assessment the candidates writing ability (structure and organisation of ideas) during the timed hand-written task.
+Level of competence in spoken and written English: While entry to the GET Academy’s TEFL (Trinity CertTESOL) Program requires that you speak English at a native-level, further assessment of your competence in spoken and written English is conducted via three methods.
+The first method is assessment of the appropriate structuring, formatting and completion of your initial application, including use of spelling and punctuation.
+The second method is assessment of your ability to respond to questions, follow prompts, and convey opinions and facts during the first and second interviews.
+The third method is assessment of your writing ability (structure and organisation of ideas) during the timed, hand-written task.

-Social and interpersonal skills: Candidates must display the ability to work constructively with fellow student teachers, course staff and students at school.
-During the preliminary and academic interview are asked specifically about how they would respond to constructive feedback on their teaching performance, to explain situations in the past where they worked effectively as part of a team, and how they might actively strive to build rapport with colleagues and students.
+Social and interpersonal skills: To be selected to participate in the GET Academy’s TEFL (Trinity CertTESOL) Program, you must display the ability to work constructively with fellow student teachers, course staff and students at school.
+During the preliminary and academic interview you will be asked specifically about how you would respond to constructive feedback on your teaching performance, to explain situations in the past where you have worked effectively as part of a team, and how you might actively strive to build rapport with colleagues and students.

-Resilience and organisational skills: The GET Academy’s TEFL (Trinity CertTESOL) Program requires student teachers to work to deadlines.
-The program is delivered within the framework of a 3 – 4 month teaching placement and as such is intensive, rigorous and demanding.
-Candidates will be made aware of the demanding nature of the course during the interview phases and asked to explain situations where they have experienced something similar and how they would deal with the associated challenges.
+Resilience and organisational skills: The GET Academy’s TEFL (Trinity CertTESOL) Program requires that you work to deadlines.
+The course is delivered within the framework of a 3-month teaching placement and as such is intensive, rigorous, and demanding.
+You will be made aware of the demanding nature of the course during the interview phases and asked to explain situations where you have experienced something similar and how you would deal with the associated challenges.